danliberato/Cloud-Broker/README.md

 ```

 ### New here?
-Some of the link that I have used for this little project.
+Some of the links that I have used for this little project.

 | Issue? | Link |
 | ------ | ------ |